MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 **EXPEDITED SCREENING**
 Script is now prepared for changes to shelter deduction standards effective 10/1/16 *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2464.*

+Updated case note header to reflect if case is expedited SNAP or not. *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
+Resolved issue #2517.*

 **FOSTER CARE HCAPP**
 Added fields for HHcomp and assets *Completed by Roy Walz (@RoyStearns, Stearns).
 Resolved issue #2509**